Reporting 30 October, 2023

 In the Netherlands, so-called “size criteria” are pivotal in determining the rules that apply to a legal entity’s financial statements.
 These criteria are outlined in Article 2:397 of the Dutch Civil Code (BW) and comprise three key elements: the balance sheet total, net turnover, and the average number of employees during the financial year.
 Below, you will find the thresholds for these criteria:

 On Oct.
 17, 2023, the European Commission decided to increase the thresholds by 25%.
-The adjusted thresholds will be as follows:

 Total assets (€) Revenues (€)